Tom Thompson, Wayne Liquorman, Tom Scheve in front of The Hara Foundation 2001

 How could it be otherwise?

 If you still have the idea that you are the author of your life, then lets try a simple experiment.
 Stop thinking right now for one minute.
 No tricks, methods or techniques like hitting yourself on the head with a hammer or sniffing ether.
 Using only your “free will,” which you claim to have, stop thinking right now for one minute.
 How hard can this be?
 That means the voice in your head that is always talking to you is completely silent for one minute.
-It isn’t saying something like, “I got this, this is a piece of cake,” or something similar.
+It isn’t saying something like, “I got this, this is a piece of cake,” or “see, I’m not thinking right now.
+Not a bit.”
 That voice is so familiar that most people do not even notice it yapping at them all of the time because that voice in their head is what they think they are.

 If the voice stops, “they” disappear.